-of the Republic with the Russian Empire.
+The partitions of Poland led to the amalgamation of the eastern provinces of the Republic with the Russian Empire.
 But Polish civilization long maintained its position there.
-The Empress Catharine, who carried out the partitions in conjunction with Prussia and Austria, attempted to introduce the official use of the Russian language throughout the territory she had annexed; but her son Paul restored the use of Polish, which was maintained likewise by Czar Alexander I. It was during the reign of the latter that the Polish University of Wilno attained its greatest splendor, and another Polish institute of higher learning was founded under the name of the "Lyceum" at the Volhynia town of Krzemieniec, while numerous Polish secondary schools sprang up in all the larger towns of the country.
+The Empress Catharine, who carried out the partitions in conjunction with Prussia and Austria, attempted to introduce the official use of the Russian language throughout the territory she had annexed; but her son Paul restored the use of Polish, which was maintained likewise by Czar Alexander I. It was during the reign of the latter that the Polish University of Wilno attained its greatest splendour, and another Polish institute of higher studies was founded under the name of the "Liceum" at the Volhynian town of Krzemieniec, while numerous Polish secondary schools sprang up in all the larger towns of the country.

 After the failure of the insurrection of 1830, in which men from the provinces of Wilno and Volhynia took a distinguished part, Czar Nicholas I abolished Polish institutes of learning everywhere except in the Kingdom of Poland, and began the russification of the districts annexed at the time of the partitions by the compulsory conversion of the Uniates or Greek Catholics to the Orthodox faith.
-Nevertheless not only the nobility, gentry, and burghers, but even the peasants of Wilno province rose in large numbers in 1863.
-That province also produced the most eminent leader of the insurrection, namely Traugutt, and Pilsudski, the creator of the Polish Legions during the last world war.
+Nevertheless not only the nobility, gentry, and burghers, but even the peasants of the Wilno province rose in large numbers in 1863.
+That province also produced the most eminent of the leaders of the insurrection, namely Traugutt, as well as the creator of the Polish Legions during the last world war, Piłsudski.

 It was not only army leaders, however, who grew up in the eastern provinces of the Republic.
-Until quite recently they produced also outstanding figures in the progress of Polish civilization: the two greatest Polish poets, Mickiewicz and Słowacki; the most distinguished musicians, Moniuszko and Paderewski; a number of eminent novelists: Rzewuski, Kraszewski, Orzeszkowa, and Rodziewiczówna; the well-known scholars Jan and Jędrzej Sniadecki; and very many others.
+Until quite recently they produced also outstanding figures in the progress of Polish civilization: the two greatest Polish poets, Mickiewicz and Słowacki; the most distinguished musicians, Moniuszko and Paderewski; a number of eminent novelists: Rzewuski, Kraszewski, Orzeszkowa, and Rodziewiczówna; the well-known scholars Jan and Jedrzej Sniadecki; and very many others.

-After the insurrection of 1863 had been crushed, the pressure of russification increased enormously.
-The speaking of Polish in all public buildings and the sale of land to Poles were torbidden.
+After the insurrection of 1863 had been crushed the pressure of russification increased enormously.
+The speaking of Polish in all public buildings and the sale of land to Poles were forbidden.
 A Pole might not even purchase a piece of ground from another Pole.
-All Polish cultural associations were abolished.
-Teaching in the schools was conducted only in Russian.
-The government introduced large numbers of Russian merchants and industrialists, who alone received government contracts.
-The children of educated burgher families remained Polish in spite of the pressure exerted by the administration and the schools.
+All Polish cultural associations were prohibited.
+The teaching in the schools was conducted only in Russian.
+The government introduced large numbers of Russian merchants and industrialists.
+Only they received government contracts.
+The children of educated burgher families remained Polish in spite of the pressure exercised by the administration and the schools.
 But the children of the peasants, whose parents spoke White-Ruthenian at home, succumbed and were easily russified by the schools.